accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 The "^" character is the power operator.

-**Note:** the contrast measurement concerns text, content in graphic elements, text and image of text in animations, subtitle text and embedded text in videos.
+**Note:** the contrast measurement concerns text, content in graphic elements, text and image of text in animations, captions text and embedded text in videos.
 Text in the elements of a graphic element or video (e.g. a sign, poster, etc.) is not affected.

 **Source:** [WCAG contrast calculation procedure](https://www.w3.org/WAI/WCAG21/Techniques/general/G18#procedure).